 - Contribute to a culture of peace by promoting reflection on cultural pluralism, intercultural dialogue and the construction of new identities and citizenships.

 The International Scientific Committee of the Slave Route Project was established in 1994 by UNESCO.
-The role of this Advisory Body is to advise UNESCO on the implementation of the project with regard to the development of educational materials and programmes, the advancement of research into various aspects of the slave trade and slavery, as well as the formation of new partnerships to promote the project’s objectives.
+Its role is to advise UNESCO on the implementation of the project with regard to the development of educational materials and programmes, the advancement of research into various aspects of the slave trade and slavery, as well as the formation of new partnerships to promote the project’s objectives.
 Most recent meetings of the committee include:

 - Port-Louis, Republic of Mauritius, 27-29 November 2017